intel/iot-js-api/api/ble/README.md

 ### Use cases

-This API is used by applications that implement a Bluetooth Peripheral device and expose sensorial data via Bluetooth.
+This API is used by applications that implement a Bluetooth Peripheral device and expose sensor data via Bluetooth.
 - Applications define the Bluetooth Smart services, characteristics and descriptors, then registers them with the implementation.
 - Applications can build Bluetooth advertisement packets, then start (and stop) advertising.
 - For the defined characteristics, applications should register event listeners for handling requests coming from clients.
 The event listeners receive the request, and should reply to them with appropriate data, or error code.